isomerpages/moe-jpjc/_admission-matters-wip/JAE Appeals 2023.md

 <p>The 2022 Joint Admissions Exercise (JAE) Appeal Exercise is for candidates who have not been posted to Jurong Pioneer Junior College (JPJC) under the JAE Posting Exercise.
-Candidates admitted to other institutions via Direct School Admission (DSA-JC) are not eligible for this exercise.
+Candidates admitted to other institutions via Direct School Admission (DSA-JC) are not eligible for this exercise.</p>

 JAE posting results will be released on Friday, 4 February 2022.
 Appeals for admission to JPJC will commence on Friday, 4 February 2022 and end on Thursday, 10 February 2022.
 Students are required to apply **online** via this [portal](http://jae.jpjc.edu.sg/).
 Please note that we do not accept hard copy application forms.